-While Galway city is undoubtedly a gem, filled with colour, gorgeous buildings, culture, friendly people and lots of "craic agus ceol", the county of the same name has much to offer.
+While Galway city is undoubtedly a gem, filled with colour, gorgeous buildings, culture, friendly people and lots of “craic agus ceol”, the county of the same name has much to offer.
 It would be a shame to travel to the West of Ireland without exploring some of the beautiful towns and charming villages of County Galway.
 I spent numerous childhood holidays in the West of Ireland.
-In fact we had a little cute Irish cottage overlooking Killary Harbour.
+In fact, we had a little cute Irish cottage overlooking Killary Harbour, in Rosroe.

 Here are 18 of my suggestions of charming villages and beautiful towns in County Galway for you to visit.

 (In another feature, I’ve written about Galway’s most beautiful places …and shared some interesting legends as well!)

 Located 1.5 km outside of Galway city, is the seaside town of Salthill which has been a resort as long back as the 1930s.
 These days it is like a beach extension of Galway city, situated on the coast road that takes you into the fabulously dramatic scenery of Connemara.
 Its original name in Irish was Bóthar na Trá which translates into the Road by the Sea.